Ottawa Citizen says NHL’s Senators refused to let reporter on charter

 ———

-With files from Canadian Press reporter Michelle McQuigge.
+With files from Canadian Press reporters Michelle McQuigge and Joshua Clipperton.
 Follow @GregoryStrongCP on Twitter.

 Gregory Strong, The Canadian Press